olavodias/GitHubApps.AspNetCore.Mvc/README.md

 ## Usage

 Add the nuget package [GitHubApps.AspNetCore.Mvc](https://www.nuget.org/packages/GitHubApps.AspNetCore.Mvc/) into your project.
+It will automatically add the [GitHubApps](https://www.nuget.org/packages/GitHubApps/), and [GitHubAuth](https://www.nuget.org/packages/GitHubAuth/) to your project.

 Create your own `GitHubApp`, by creating a class that inherits from the `GitHubAppBase` class.